darkconsole/avorion-mothballing/README.md

 # Install

+### Multiplayer Server Admins:

-This mod needs to be on both the client and the server UNLESS the player has no intention to ever use it, then the client side can be skipped.
+1. This mod needs to be on both the client and the server UNLESS the player has no intention to ever use it, then the client side can be skipped.

-Copy the data directory to your game or use the patches.
+2. Copy the data directory to your game or use the patches.
 This mod overwrites nothing.

+3. Copy the `mods/DccMothballing/ConfigDefault.lua` file to `Config.lua` if you
+do not already have one.

+### Single Player:

+1. Copy the data directory to your game or use the patches.
+This mod overwrites nothing.

+2. Copy the `mods/DccMothballing/ConfigDefault.lua` file to `Config.lua` if you
+do not already have one.

 # Usage

-To put the ship you are currently controlling into mothballs use the chat command `/mothballs on` - a moment later the message will appear.
+To put the ship you are currently controlling into mothballs use the chat command `/mothball on` - a moment later the message will appear.
 If not you probably didn't install it client side...

 ![Durr](http://i.imgur.com/qp9sXzS.png)

-To take a ship out of mothballs use the chat command `/mothballs off`
+To take a ship out of mothballs use the chat command `/mothball off`

 ![Durr](http://i.imgur.com/JjvF86t.png)

-While a ship is mothballed you must have at least 25% mechanic workforce.
-If you do not have 25% or more, then nothing will happen and the ship will still blow itself up eventually.
+While a ship is mothballed you must have at least 20% mechanic workforce.
+If you do not have 20% or more, then nothing will happen and the ship will still blow itself up eventually.

 ![Durr](http://i.imgur.com/4zG9ZcS.jpg)